francis1009/todo-list-vue/README.md

     cd ..
     ```

-    _Note: You only need to run this initially._
+    _Note: You only need to run this once initially._

 ## Running the Application (Development Mode)